 REQUIRED TEXT/RESOURCE MATERIALS: Recommended textbook is Chemistry 2nd Ed. by OpenStax College; this is an Open Educational Resource available at no charge.
-Required Lab manual is Introductory University Chemistry II (Chem 102 and 105), published by the University of Alberta, 2019/2020 edition.
+The required Lab manual is Introductory University Chemistry II (Chem 102 and 105), published by the University of Alberta.